section-engineering-education/engineering-education/articles/understanding-dart-loops/index.md

 ### Other key concepts
 #### Break keyword

 We use the `break` keyword to forcefully end a loop without changing the main loop statement.
-It comes in handy when you want a partial output or want to terminate the loop when a certain condtion is met.
+It comes in handy when you want a partial output or terminate the loop when a certain condition is met.

 ***Example:***